 Software-as-a-Service (SaaS) products can have various levels of multi-tenancy.
 At the application server level, there can be a pool of application servers with load balances that services multiple clients.
 At the database level, there can be a database per tenant or a shared database across all tenants.

-In this article, we highlight some of the key characteristics of single- and multi-tenancy deployment so you can choose the solution that’s best for you.
+In this article, we highlight some of the key characteristics of single-tenancy and multi-tenancy deployment so you can choose the solution that’s best for you and your PLM plan.

 Multi-tenant hosting (also called shared hosting) is when a single instance of a database, application server, or infrastructure is shared across multiple clients.
 Each client pulls from shared resources, and each client’s data is essentially tagged and partitioned to keep it separate.
 One way to think about this is like an apartment building.
 A multi-tenant client has their own apartment with a key that only works on their door but shares the overall building.